myspc-development/art-test/README.md

 composer install --no-dev --optimize-autoloader
 ```

+ArtPulse requires **PHP 8.2 or higher**.
+Ensure your server meets this
+requirement before activating the plugin.

 WordPress will display an “unexpected output” warning if this file is missing.

 ## Overview & Quick Reference